SC Corinthians Paulista: History

 In 2020, Corinthians lost the Campeonato Paulista final to arch rivals Palmeiras on penalties.
 In the league they finished only 10 points ahead of the first team in the relegation zone, that was the first season since 2007 that Corinthians fought against relegation.
 In 2021 the new president of the club brought back Willian who had left the club in 2007, helping Corinthians to finish in 5th, granting the club to the Copa Libertadores playoffs.
 In 2022 Corinthians had their best league season since 2017, finishing in 4th place, granting their place on the subsequent Copa Libertadores.
 In the Libertadores, the team finished in 2nd in the group stage, then went on to eliminate Boca Juniors in La Bombonera on penalties, reaching the quarter finals for the first time since 2012, but were eliminated to Flamengo.
 In the Brazilian Cup, they lost once again to Flamengo, but this time at the final, on a penalty shoot out.
 After all, it was considered the club's best season since 2017.

 In 2023, despite being eliminated from Libertadores, the club reached the Copa Sulamericana semifinals, where they were eliminated by Fortaleza.
 In the league once again fought against relegation.

+On September 9, 2024, Corinthians announced the signing of Dutch forward Memphis Depay, the all-time leading goalscorer for the Netherlands national team, on a contract running until the end of 2026.
+At the time of his arrival, the club was involved in a relegation battle in the Campeonato Brasileiro Série A. With Depay contributing to the team during the final stages of the campaign, Corinthians produced a remarkable recovery and finished the competition with an impressive run of nine consecutive victories in its final nine matches.
+This sequence allowed the club to equal the record for the longest winning streak in the history of the Campeonato Brasileiro during the round-robin era.

+In 2025, Corinthians added further silverware to its history.
+The club won its 31st Campeonato Paulista title after defeating its traditional rivals Palmeiras in the final.
+Later that year, Corinthians also secured its fourth Copa do Brasil title, defeating Vasco da Gama in the final.
+The decisive match was played at the historic Maracanã Stadium, where Corinthians were crowned champions and lifted the trophy.

+In 2026, Corinthians won the Supercopa Rei for the second time in its history, defeating Flamengo 2–0.
+Gabriel Paulista opened the scoring in the 26th minute of the first half, while Yuri Alberto scored the second goal in the 52nd minute of the second half.
+The victory secured another national trophy for Corinthians and added another chapter to the club’s competitive history.